Deaconess: New Zealand

 The Presbyterian Church of New Zealand (now the Presbyterian Church of Aotearoa New Zealand) started a Deaconess order in 1903 with the establishment of the Deaconess Training House in Dunedin.
 The work of deaconesses in New Zealand had been begun by Sister Christabel Duncan who arrived from Australia to begin work in Dunedin in 1901.
 By 1947 Deaconesses could choose from two three-year courses – the General Course or the Advanced Course.
 Women undertaking the Advanced Course could gain a Bachelor of Divinity Degree with the same theological training as Ministers through the Theological Hall at Knox College in Dunedin, as well as training in social services, teaching, nursing and missionary service.
 In 1965 the Church allowed women to be ordained as ministers leading to a decline in women seeking deaconess training and the Deaconess Order was wound up in 1975.
 Deaconesses could either become ordained as Ministers or become lay members of the Church, while still remaining employed.

 The Presbyterian Research Centre, Presbyterian Church of Aotearoa New Zealand in Dunedin, New Zealand, holds a collection of papers and other memorabilia relating to Presbyterian Deaconesses.
 The PCANZ Deaconess Collection was added to the UNESCO Memory of the World New Zealand Register in 2018.

 Philippines

 There are four member associations of the DIAKONIA World Federation in the Philippines: the Commission on Deaconess Service of the United Methodist Church; the Deaconess Association of Iglesia Evangélica Metodista En Las Islas Filipinas; the Deaconess Association of the United Church of Christ in the Philippines; and that of Ang Iglesia Metodista sa Pilipinas.

 The Iglesia ni Cristo's deaconesses are married women.

+Proposed Catholic Restoration of the Female Diaconate

+In August 2016, the Catholic Church established a Study Commission on the Women's Diaconate to study the history of female deacons and to study the possibility of ordaining women as deacons.